 - A fly swatter or rolled-up newspaper can also be used to kill individual spiders.
 When doing so, it can be prudent to find and destroy its web to ensure against egg hatching as well.

 - Use Integrated Pest Management (IPM), including prevention, sanitation, and exclusion, to reduce insects.
 This will help reduce spiders both directly and indirectly—by reducing the "food" on which they prey.

-- Check boxes, plants, and firewood before bringing it into the home to ensure that spiders are not hitching a ride.
+- Check your boxes, plants, and firewood before bringing it into the home to ensure that spiders are not hitching a ride.

 Chemical Control of Spiders

 - A residual pesticide sprayed under siding and into cracks and crevices where spiders harbor can temporarily keep spiders from spinning their webs on your home.
 Use only pesticides labeled for spiders, the spider to be controlled, and the area where the application is intended.
 Reapply as specified on the label.

 - Pyrethrin or pyrethroid space sprays can kill spiders that are directly contacted, but they will have little residual effect, so the application should be made to contact as many spiders and webs as possible.
 The space spray will need to be repeated when spider eggs hatch, generally in about 4 weeks.

 - A light application of an aerosol or liquid insecticide that is labeled for spiders can be applied into cracks and gaps where spiders can provide some control.